rljacobson/FoxySheep/README.md

 FoxySheep is probably not yet ready to be used in your project.
 It needs a lot of testing and lacks some language features (see "How complete is FoxySheep?").

 #How complete is FoxySheep?
 FoxySheep has complete coverage of non-box-related language features, and sketchy untested coverage of box-related features.
-However, FoxySheep currently doesn't handle flat operators yet.
-(They are treated as left associative.)
-Also, while it is a goal of the project, FoxySheep does not always have identical behavior to Mathematica for the language constructs that it implements.
-There are programs that Mathematica parses that FoxySheep doesn't and vice versa.
+While it is a goal of the project, FoxySheep does not always have identical behavior to Mathematica for the language constructs that it implements.

 #Contributing
 If you want to contribute to the project, read CONTRIBUTING.md.